junxit/us-congress-bills-114/bill.md

   >   - **(3)** conduct risk mitigation activities for insider threats.
   > - **(b)** *Steering Committee*
   >   - **(1)** *In general* The Secretary shall establish a Steering Committee within the Department.
 The Under Secretary for Intelligence and Analysis shall serve as the Chair of the Steering Committee.
 The Chief Security Officer shall serve as the Vice Chair.
 The Steering Committee shall be comprised of representatives of the Office of Intelligence and Analysis, the Office of the Chief Information Officer, the Office of the General Counsel, the Office for Civil Rights and Civil Liberties, the Privacy Office, the Office of the Chief Human Capital Officer, the Office of the Chief Financial Officer, the Federal Protective Service, the Office of the Chief Procurement Officer, the Science and Technology Directorate, and other components or offices of the Department as appropriate.
 Such representatives shall meet on a regular basis to discuss cases and issues related to insider threats to the Department’s critical assets, in accordance with subsection (a).
-  >   - **(2)** *Responsibilities* Not later than one year after the date of the enactment of this section, the Under Secretary for Intelligence and Analysis and the Chief Security Officer, in coordination with the Steering Committee established pursuant to paragraph (1), shall—
+  >   - **(2)** *Responsibilities* Not later than 1 year after the date of the enactment of this section, the Under Secretary for Intelligence and Analysis and the Chief Security Officer, in coordination with the Steering Committee established pursuant to paragraph (1), shall—
   >     - **(A)** develop a holistic strategy for Department-wide efforts to identify, prevent, mitigate, and respond to insider threats to the Department’s critical assets;
   >     - **(B)** develop a plan to implement the insider threat measures identified in the strategy developed under subparagraph (A) across the components and offices of the Department;
   >     - **(C)** document insider threat policies and controls;